Ferguson (OTCMKTS:FERGY) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research cut shares of Ferguson (OTCMKTS:FERGY) from a buy rating to a hold rating in a research note issued to investors on Wednesday, Zacks.com reports.
+Zacks Investment Research cut shares of Ferguson (OTCMKTS:FERGY) from a buy rating to a hold rating in a research report sent to investors on Tuesday, Zacks.com reports.

 According to Zacks, “Ferguson plc is a distributor of plumbing and heating products to professional contractors and consumers primarily in the USA, UK, Nordics, Canada and Central Europe.
 Ferguson plc, formerly known as Wolseley plc, is headquartered in Zug, Switzerland. “

-A number of other research firms have also recently weighed in on FERGY.
-Canaccord Genuity reiterated a hold rating on shares of Ferguson in a report on Wednesday, December 9th.
-JPMorgan Chase & Co. reiterated a neutral rating on shares of Ferguson in a report on Thursday, November 19th.
-UBS Group reiterated a buy rating on shares of Ferguson in a report on Wednesday.
-Berenberg Bank cut Ferguson from a hold rating to a sell rating in a report on Thursday, January 14th.
-Finally, Royal Bank of Canada reiterated a sector perform rating on shares of Ferguson in a report on Wednesday, December 9th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and six have assigned a buy rating to the stock.
-The company currently has an average rating of Hold and an average target price of $14.00.
+A number of other equities research analysts also recently issued reports on FERGY.
+Canaccord Genuity reissued a hold rating on shares of Ferguson in a research note on Wednesday, December 9th.
+Royal Bank of Canada reissued a sector perform rating on shares of Ferguson in a research note on Wednesday, December 9th.
+UBS Group reissued a buy rating on shares of Ferguson in a research note on Wednesday, January 20th.
+Deutsche Bank Aktiengesellschaft reaffirmed a buy rating on shares of Ferguson in a research note on Tuesday, November 10th.
+Finally, Barclays reaffirmed an overweight rating on shares of Ferguson in a research note on Wednesday, December 9th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the company’s stock.
+The stock has an average rating of Hold and an average price target of $14.00.

 About Ferguson